 - Students will be responsible for opening an account at a bank or credit union on their own, unless they already have one.
+Bank accounts must be from a brick-motar financial institution or FDIC-insured online bank.
 Bank accounts created through Person-to-person (P2P) apps like CashApp will not be accepted as options for direct deposit in the Money Coach program.
 Click here for tips on how to talk to students about the pros and cons of P2P apps. - Students will be expected to open accounts in their own names within one month of the program starting. - If students anticipate that having a cosigner will be an obstacle for them or would be fiscally unwise, they will be encouraged to set up a non-custodial account.
 Educators Credit Union, UW Credit Union or Tri-City National Bank offer non-custodial accounts. - Educators Credit Union offers online account enrollment for their non-custodial student accounts.
 Program staff can facilitate that process if students are interested. - If a student already has an account, they will only need to submit their Direct Deposit Authorization Form. - Payments will be held back until a student has opened their account and submitted their Direct Deposit Authorization Form.